Notifications

 When queued notifications are dispatched within database transactions, they may be processed by the queue before the database transaction has committed.
 When this happens, any updates you have made to models or database records during the database transaction may not yet be reflected in the database.
 In addition, any models or database records created within the transaction may not exist in the database.
 If your notification depends on these models, unexpected errors can occur when the job that sends the queued notification is processed.

-, you may still indicate that a particular queued notification should be dispatched after all open database transactions have been committed by calling the afterCommit
+If your queue connection's after_commit configuration option is set to false, you may still indicate that a particular queued notification should be dispatched after all open database transactions have been committed by calling the afterCommit method when sending the notification:

 use App\Notifications\InvoicePaid;